Brooke Burke, 48, Flaunts Rock-Hard Abs In A Sports Bra While Teasing ‘Quaran-TONE Challenge’

 Brooke Burke has got it, and she’s not afraid to flaunt it on Instagram.
 The 48-year-old took to her page this past Monday to share a sizzling new shot with her massive fan base of 433,000-plus.

-The smoking hot new shot was snapped selfie-style and saw Burke posed directly in front of the camera.
-The fitness guru extended one arm in front of her to snap the photo and held the opposite hand near her face as she pointed her finger up toward the sky.
+The smoking-hot new shot was snapped selfie-style with Burke posed directly in front of the camera.
+The fitness guru extended one arm in front to snap the photo and held the opposite hand near her face as she pointed her finger up toward the sky.
 She opened her mouth wide and flashed her pearly whites for the camera.
 Not much of the area at her back could be seen aside from a mocha-colored side table that had tall, purple flowers on top.

 Burke flaunted her killer figure in a sexy two-piece set.
-On her upper-half, she opted for a sports bra that boasted a light pink hue.
+On her upper half, she opted for a sports bra that boasted a light pink hue.
 The garment had a straight neckline that teased a glimpse of cleavage while its thin straps left her muscular arms on display.
 The bottom band was tight on her ribs, and it boasted a darker pink hue than her top.
 The angle of the photo also left Burke’s rock-hard abs in full view — something that her followers raved over in the comments section.

 The lower portion of her outfit was just as sexy.
 Burke rocked a pair of curve-hugging purple bottoms, but because of the way that the image was cropped, it was hard to determine if they were shorts or pants.
 The waistband was snug on her hips and hit a few inches below her navel.